ZackarySantana/HowsIt/README.md

 ## Deployment Web

 Every time a commit happens on main, deployment will happen automatically.
-If you need to manually deploy:
+If you need to manually deploy, go to the directories with a `fly.toml` and run:

 ```bash
 flyctl deploy